-Something to consider is that Pinterest only works online and you are relying on the link to the pin still being active when you click it.
-Considering that the life of a Pinterest pin is many years, sometimes you may try to go to a recipe only to find the link to be broken.
-This can be frustrating.
+Something to consider is that Pinterest only works online, and you are relying on the link to the pin still being active when you click it.
+Considering that the life of a Pinterest pin is many years, sometimes you may try to go to a recipe only to find the link to be broken; this can be frustrating.

 A recipe manager will store the recipe for you, eliminating this problem.

 Paprika is a recipe manager that has been around for many years.
-It has an importing feature which really shines on the PC/Mac and makes getting started a breeze.
+It has an importing feature that shines on the PC/Mac and makes getting started a breeze.
 You simply use the browser within Paprika to visit a recipe page and click a button to import.
 To add it to the app on your iPhone, it’s two clicks.
 You click on the share button and then select the Paprika app.
 It’s that easy.

 Recipe Manager Review